What Is Cholinergic Urticaria?

 It's not clear what causes this condition.
 Some evidence suggests it may be due to the nervous system or from an allergic response to sweat.

 You may be more likely to get these hives if you have eczema, asthma, or other allergies like hay fever, or if you get hives for other reasons, such as from certain foods or medications, pressure on your skin, or cold weather.
-Both men and women can get cholinergic urticaria.
+Anyone can get cholinergic urticaria.

 These hives are itchy, tingly, and warm.
-They're usually small red bumps with flares or circles around them called wheals.
+They're usually small (1-3 millimeter) red bumps with flares or circles around them called wheals.

 You can get them anywhere on your body, but most of the time they show up on your chest, face, upper back, and arms.
 Sometimes, the bumps are close together.
 Your skin can look swollen and blotchy, or you may just look flushed.

 CU hives pop up within 6 minutes of contact with a trigger.
 They last about 30 minutes to an hour or two before they fade away.

 It's not common, but you also may have one or more of these along with hives:

 Although it’s very rare, some people can get anaphylaxis (a serious allergic reaction) from doing active exercise like aerobics and jogging, or even less intense activity like walking.
 Symptoms of exercise-induced anaphylaxis are:

 Skin reactions, like hives, itching, flushed or pale skin

 Low blood pressure (hypotension)